 Summer School: Critical Raw Materials & Sustainable Mining

-Dates: June 30 – July 5, 2025
+Dates: June 30 – July 4, 2025

-Format: on-site, practical training week
+Format: on-site, practical training week with field visits

 For whom: Master’s and PhD students